 What is Sepsis?

-Sepsis is the body’s overwhelming and life-threatening response to infection which can lead to tissue damage, organ failure, and death.
+Sepsis, which was often called “blood poisoning,” is a life-threatening emergency that happens when your body’s response to an infection damages vital organs and, often, causes death.
 Learn more about the symptoms of sepsis, which kills 350,000 adults each year in the United States.

 Faces of Sepsis™